Waveframe-Labs/Aurora-Research-Initiative/governance/TOOLING_CONSTRAINTS.md

 ---
 title: "Tooling Constraints"
-version: "1.0.0"
+version: "1.1.0"
-status: "Final"
+status: "Active"
 created: "2025-11-27"
+updated: "2025-12-12"
 type: "governance"
+author: "Waveframe Labs"
+maintainer: "Waveframe Labs"
+license: "Apache-2.0"
 doi: "10.5281/zenodo.17743096"
-author: "ARI Institutional Coordinator"
+ai_assisted: "partial"
+ai_assistance_details: "AI-assisted structural review and consistency checking under full human oversight and final approval."
+policy_version: "ARI-Metadata-2.0.0"
 dependencies:
   - "ARI_BOUNDARIES_AND_RESPONSIBILITIES.md"
   - "EPISTEMIC_DOCTRINE.md"
   - "METADATA_POLICY.md"
 anchors:
-  - "ARI-TOOLING-CONSTRAINTS-v1.0"
+  - "ARI-TOOLING-CONSTRAINTS-v1.1.0"
 ---

-# Tooling Constraints (v1.0.0)
+# Tooling Constraints

-This document establishes the binding constitutional constraints governing the CRI-CORE tooling layer.
-It defines the legal, epistemic, and operational boundaries under which CRI-CORE must function.
-These constraints ensure that CRI-CORE remains a purely mechanistic execution engine with no authority to interpret, infer, validate, or influence epistemic or methodological logic.
+This document defines the **binding constraints and required capabilities** governing the CRI-CORE tooling layer.
+It specifies what CRI-CORE **must do**, **may do**, and **must not do** under the authority of the Aurora Research Initiative (ARI).

-CRI-CORE is the lowest-level enforcement subsystem in the Aurora ecosystem.
-Its neutrality is essential for preserving governance integrity, reproducibility guarantees, and long-term institutional stability.
+CRI-CORE is the deterministic enforcement and execution engine of the Aurora ecosystem.
+Its role is strictly mechanical: enforcing integrity, provenance, and determinism **without interpretive or epistemic authority**.

 ---

-# 1. Purpose
+## 1. Purpose

 The purpose of this document is to:

-- define the strict limitations of CRI-CORE
+- Define strict limitations on CRI-CORE authority
-- ensure CRI-CORE performs only mechanical, deterministic execution
+- Ensure CRI-CORE performs only mechanical, deterministic enforcement
-- prevent semantic or epistemic influence from tooling
-- avoid structural or interpretive overreach
+- Prevent semantic, epistemic, or methodological interpretation
-- guarantee independence from AWO and ARI logic
+- Guarantee independence from AWO and ARI decision-making
-- provide enforceable guardrails for all future CRI development
+- Provide enforceable guardrails for all future tooling development

 This document is binding for all implementations and versions of CRI-CORE.

 ---

-# 2. Required Capabilities of CRI-CORE
+## 2. Required Capabilities of CRI-CORE

-CRI-CORE must strictly implement the following capabilities:

-## 2.1 Deterministic Execution
+### 2.1 Deterministic Execution

-CRI-CORE must:
+CRI-CORE MUST:

-- execute workflows deterministically
+- Execute workflows deterministically
-- eliminate nondeterministic behavior where possible
+- Eliminate nondeterministic behavior where possible
-- produce byte-identical outputs given identical inputs
+- Produce reproducible outputs given identical inputs and environments
-- enforce consistency across environments
+- Enforce consistency across execution environments

-## 2.2 Identity and Attestation Enforcement
-CRI-CORE must:
-- perform identity-binding for execution contexts
-- enforce attestation independence
-- ensure that actors cannot approve their own changes
-- validate signatures or checksums as required by ARI

-## 2.3 Integrity Validation
-CRI-CORE must:
-- compute and validate SHA-based integrity hashes
-- detect tampering or unapproved modifications
-- fail safely when integrity is violated
-- verify that artifacts remain unaltered across runs

-## 2.4 Execution Environment Capture
-CRI-CORE must:
-- capture environment details deterministically
-- record runtime conditions as metadata
-- expose this information for audits
-- avoid any implicit environmental dependencies
+Determinism is an enforcement guarantee, not a methodological choice.

 ---

-# 3. Explicit Prohibitions

-CRI-CORE is explicitly forbidden from the following actions.
-These prohibitions are strict, non-negotiable, and enforced by ARI doctrine.

-## 3.1 Epistemic Prohibitions
-CRI-CORE may **not**:
-- interpret the meaning of workflow steps
-- evaluate scientific or logical correctness
-- infer intent, semantics, or structure
-- perform reasoning of any kind

-CRI-CORE is a machine, not an epistemic actor.

-## 3.2 Method Prohibitions
-CRI-CORE may **not**:
-- implement or modify method logic
-- validate the correctness of workflows
-- embed procedural reasoning
-- override any logic defined by AWO

-CRI enforces; it does not interpret.

-## 3.3 Structural Prohibitions
+### 2.2 Identity and Attestation Enforcement

-CRI-CORE may **not**:
+CRI-CORE MUST:

-- inspect, analyze, or infer structural properties of workflows
-- attempt to detect logical errors
-- conditionally alter execution paths
+- Perform identity binding for execution contexts
-- modify structure during runtime

-All structural interpretation belongs to AWO.

-## 3.4 Governance Prohibitions
-CRI-CORE may **not**:
-- modify ARI governance documents
+- Enforce attestation independence
-- approve governance changes
+- Prevent actors from approving their own changes
-- override ARI or AWO constraints
-- engage in any validation of epistemic authority

-CRI has no governance role.

-## 3.5 Provenance Prohibitions
-CRI-CORE may **not**:
-- produce metadata
-- modify metadata
-- infer missing metadata
-- correct metadata violations

-CRI-CORE may only validate integrity; provenance remains a method/governance responsibility.
+- Validate signatures, checksums, or attestations required by ARI

 ---

-# 4. Cross-Layer Boundaries

-## 4.1 CRI-CORE → ARI
-CRI-CORE must obey ARI doctrine and governance rules.
-CRI may not reinterpret, modify, or influence those rules.

-## 4.2 CRI-CORE → AWO
-CRI-CORE accepts workflow instructions mechanically.
-It may not:
-- question them
-- refine them
-- interpret them
-- modify them

-## 4.3 CRI-CORE → Waveframe Labs
-Waveframe Labs may implement CRI-CORE, but may not grant CRI any reasoning or interpretive capabilities beyond this document.

-## 4.4 CRI-CORE → Case Studies
-Case studies may use CRI for deterministic execution, but may not extend or modify CRI behavior.
+### 2.3 Integrity and Provenance Validation

+CRI-CORE MUST:

+- Compute and validate cryptographic integrity hashes
+- Detect tampering or unapproved modifications
+- **Halt execution immediately** when integrity or provenance validation fails
+- Ensure artifacts remain unaltered across executions

+CRI-CORE has veto authority only in the form of execution halting on validation failure.

 ---

-# 5. Forbidden Cross-Layer Interactions

-The following interactions represent governance failures and are prohibited:

-- CRI interpreting workflow meaning
-- CRI inferring structural properties
-- CRI evaluating correctness or logic
+### 2.4 Metadata Enforcement and Equivalence

+CRI-CORE MUST:

+- Validate presence and schema compliance of metadata produced by AWO
+- Enforce metadata completeness prior to artifact acceptance
+- Verify metadata equivalence across derived artifacts (e.g., Markdown → PDF)
-- CRI producing, altering, or inferring metadata
+- Inject or map metadata into derived artifacts when required to preserve equivalence
-- CRI performing epistemic validation
-- CRI altering workflow structure
-- CRI conditioning behavior on semantics
-- CRI making autonomous decisions

-These protections ensure CRI-CORE remains a neutral enforcement mechanism.
+CRI-CORE MUST NOT generate, infer, or correct metadata content.
+It enforces compliance, not authorship.

 ---

-# 6. Revision Rules

-All revisions require:
+### 2.5 Execution Environment Capture

+CRI-CORE MUST:

+- Capture execution environment details deterministically
+- Record runtime conditions as provenance metadata
+- Expose environment records for audit and reconstruction
+- Avoid reliance on implicit or untracked environmental state

+---

+## 3. Explicit Prohibitions

+### 3.1 Epistemic Prohibitions

+CRI-CORE MUST NOT:

+- Interpret workflow meaning or intent
+- Evaluate scientific or logical correctness
+- Perform reasoning or inference of any kind

+CRI-CORE is not an epistemic actor.

+---

+### 3.2 Method Prohibitions

+CRI-CORE MUST NOT:

+- Implement or modify method logic
+- Validate methodological correctness
+- Embed procedural reasoning
+- Override logic defined by AWO

+CRI enforces execution; it does not define method.

+---

+### 3.3 Structural Prohibitions

+CRI-CORE MUST NOT:

+- Analyze or infer workflow structure beyond required validation
+- Detect or correct logical errors
+- Conditionally alter execution paths
+- Modify workflow structure at runtime

+---

+### 3.4 Governance Prohibitions

+CRI-CORE MUST NOT:

+- Modify ARI governance artifacts
+- Approve governance or policy changes
+- Override ARI or AWO constraints
+- Assume any governance authority

+---

+### 3.5 Provenance Prohibitions

+CRI-CORE MUST NOT:

+- Generate metadata content
+- Infer missing metadata
+- Correct metadata violations
+- Silence or bypass validation failures

+---

+## 4. Cross-Layer Boundaries

+### 4.1 CRI-CORE → ARI

+CRI-CORE MUST operate under ARI governance authority.
+CRI-CORE MUST NOT reinterpret, modify, or influence governance rules.

+---

+### 4.2 CRI-CORE → AWO

+CRI-CORE MUST execute workflows mechanically as provided by AWO.
+CRI-CORE MUST NOT question, refine, or reinterpret workflow instructions.

+---

+### 4.3 CRI-CORE → Waveframe Labs

+Waveframe Labs MAY implement CRI-CORE, but MAY NOT grant CRI-CORE interpretive, methodological, or governance authority beyond this document.

+---

+### 4.4 CRI-CORE → Case Studies

+Case studies MAY execute workflows via CRI-CORE.
+They MUST NOT extend or modify CRI-CORE behavior.

+---

+## 5. Forbidden Cross-Layer Interactions

+The following actions constitute governance failures:

+- Tooling interpreting workflow semantics
+- Tooling inferring structure or intent
+- Tooling evaluating correctness or truth
+- Tooling generating or correcting metadata
+- Tooling bypassing validation failures
+- Tooling modifying workflow structure
+- Tooling making autonomous decisions

+These prohibitions preserve CRI-CORE neutrality.

+---

+## 6. Revisions

+Revisions to this document REQUIRE:

-1. Approval by the ARI Institutional Coordinator
+1. Institutional Coordinator approval
-2. An entry in the governance log
-3. Formal version increment
-4. Backward linkage to prior versions
+2. Architecture Decision Record (if governance-impacting)
-5. Rationale included in log entry
+3. Governance log entry

-No silent modifications permitted.
+4. Semantic version increment
+5. Backward traceability preservation

+---

+This document defines the authoritative tooling constraints governing CRI-CORE.